Crunk: Musical characteristics

-Musically, crunk borrows heavily from Miami bass, Eurodance and 1980s-era call-and-response hip hop.
+Musically, crunk borrows heavily from Miami bass, bounce and 1980s-era call-and-response hip hop.
 Heavy use of synthesized instruments and sparse, truncated 808 handclaps are staples of the crunk sound.
 Looped, stripped-down drum machine claps and bass drum rhythms are usually used.
 The Roland TR-808 and 909 are among the most popular.
 The drum machines are usually accompanied by simple, repeated synthesizer melodies in the form of ostinato, to create a hypnotic effect, and heavy bass stabs.
 The tempo of Lil Jon's "Get Crunk" is 78 BPM.

 The focal point of crunk is more often the beats and music than the lyrics therein.
 Crunk rappers, such as Lil Jon, however, often shout and scream their lyrics, creating a heavy, aggressive style of hip hop.
 These lyrics can often be isolated to simple chants ("Where you from?" and "You can't fuck with me" are common examples).
 While other subgenres of hip hop address sociopolitical or personal concerns, crunk is almost exclusively party music, favoring call and response slogans in lieu of more substantive approaches.